The two most important roles at a company are those of innovation and marketing.

 And they operate by processes.

 We often gain the reputation of being emotion-led, fun, creative, even visionary.
-And while that may be fun to hang out with, that skillset is hard to quantify.
-But that’s on us.
+And while a person or team like that may be fun to hang out with, that skillset is hard to quantify.

 The fact is, marketing is process-driven too.
 The predictably successful marketer will follow a linear path toward positive outcomes.
 That path while simple is work.
 Hard work.